Florida and the Seminole Tribe Compacting History

 Even before the Supreme Court decision that led to IGRA, the Seminole Tribe had been actively pursuing gaming in Florida.
 During the late 1970s, the tribe squared off against the Broward County Sheriff in federal court and then the Fifth Circuit Court of Appeals over a bingo facility operated on Seminole territory, and the Tribe prevailed.

 Following the passage of IGRA, the Seminole Tribe requested the state of Florida enter into negotiations to enable the tribe to offer Class III gaming in the state.
-Lawton Chiles, then the governor, refused, and the tribe sued.
+Then-Gov. Lawton Chiles refused, and the tribe sued.

 The case worked its way up to the Supreme Court.
 In 1996, the Court held that Congress could not abrogate the state’s sovereign immunity, thereby subjecting them to lawsuits from entities within the state.
 This could have been a major blow to IGRA, but the statute has persisted.
 The following year, the Seminole Tribe assumed full control of gaming operations on their Hollywood reservation.

-In 1999, the tribe broke ground for the Coconut Creek and Brighton casinos.
-Two years after that they did the same for the massive Hollywood Hard Rock Hotel and Casino.
+In 1999, the tribe broke ground on the Coconut Creek and Brighton casinos.
+Two years after that, they did the same for the massive Hollywood Hard Rock Hotel and Casino.
 By 2004, the Tribe opened their Hard Rock property in Tampa.

 Following about 20 years of back-and-forth, the US Department of the Interior approved the first gaming compact between then-Gov. Charlie Christ and the Seminole Tribe on June 24, 2010.